 Now that you know how to lift with the proper spider curl form, it’s time to explore the training tips that will help you to get the best results from this popular exercise.

 Supinate your wrists

-Most people already perform incline bench spider curls with supinated wrists, hence why this exercise is renowned for producing an intense muscle contraction.
+Most people already perform incline bench spider curls and their other free weight biceps exercises with supinated wrists, hence why this exercise is renowned for producing an intense muscle contraction.